 Please allow up two weeks after the conclusion of the final workshop in the series for your attendance to be updated in the online system.
 Please contact the CCR office if you have questions about your CCR notation.

-Each module features four hours of classroom instruction and a homework exercise or assessment, as well as a feedback form.
+Each module features four hours of online classroom instruction and a homework exercise or assessment, as well as a feedback form.

-PART is offered during the Fall and Winter semesters, with a Summer Institute offered at the end of April.
+PART is offered online during the Fall and Winter semesters, with a Summer Institute offered at the end of April.

 Core Modules 1

 - Conducting Literature Searches